Information on the Symptoms and Causes of Fatigue Including Mental Fatigue and Physical Fatigue.

 - Poor immune system functioning and chronic infection

 - Certain illnesses like heart, liver or kidney disease

 - Excessive Candida overgrowth in the digestive tract

 - Restless Leg Syndrome (RLS) or Periodic Limb Movement (PLM)

-- Regular use of alcohol or drugs
+- Regular use of alcohol or recreational drugs

 - Chronic Fatigue Syndrome